+"No Coverage" Penalty

+This penalty applies when an ALE does not offer at least 95% of FTEs and their dependent children a group health plan (i.e., MEC) and at least one FTE receives a subsidy in the Marketplace to purchase qualified health plan coverage.

+The penalty is 166.67/month (or 2,000/year) multiplied by the total number of FTEs - 30.

-"No Coverage" Penalty "Offer Coverage" Penalty This penalty applies when an ALE does not offer at least 95% of FTEs and their dependent children a group health plan (i.e., MEC) and at least one FTE receives a subsidy in the Marketplace to purchase qualified health plan coverage This penalty applies when an ALE offers at least 95% of FTEs and their dependent children a group health plan (i.e., MEC) but the coverage is not affordable 5 , does not provide minimum value 6 , or excludes 5% or fewer FTEs and one (or more) of those FTEs receive a subsidy in the Marketplace. qualitied fleatin plan coverage.
-The penalty is the lesser of: qualified health plan coverage.
-The penalty is \$166.67/month (or \$2,000/year) multiplied by the total number of FTEs - 30 . \$250/month (or \$3,000 annually) multiplied by each FTE who receives a subsidy in the Marketplace to purchase health insurance coverage; or the "No Coverage" penalty.
+"Offer Coverage" Penalty

+This penalty applies when an ALE offers at least 95% of FTEs and their dependent children a group health plan (i.e., MEC) but the coverage is not affordable5, does not provide minimum value6, or excludes 5% or fewer FTEs and one (or more) of those FTEs receive a subsidy in the Marketplace.

+The penalty is the lesser of:

+\$250/month (or \$3,000 annually) multiplied by each FTE who receives a subsidy in the Marketplace to purchase health insurance coverage; or the "No Coverage" penalty.